karatelabs/karate/README.md

     "classpath:animals/cats/cats-get.feature"})
 ```

-And most convenient of all, you can even point to a directory (or package).
+You can even point to a directory (or package).
 Combine this with [tags](#test-suites) to execute multiple features, without having to list every one of them.

 ```java
 @KarateOptions(features = "classpath:animals/cats", tags = "~@ignore")